 The diluted weighted average shares in 2002 exclude the dilutive effect of approximately 5,129,000 options with exercise prices in excess of the average market price of the Company's common stock.
 The diluted weighted average shares in 2001 exclude the dilutive effect of approximately 2,793,000 options with exercise prices in excess of the average market price of the Company's common stock.
-There were no stock options in 2000, that were not dilutive because the average market price was greater than the exercise price of all options outstanding during that year.
+There were no stock options in 2000, that were not dilutive because the average market price of all options outstanding during that year.